So what does ECM integration do for my organisation, anyway?

 What can ECM integration do for my organisation?

 Capture is one of the of the most fundamental features of records management.
 Capture integrations allow vendors to digitise documents quickly and efficiently.
 There are several ways the information created or stored in the organisation can be captured:

-- Through Application Programming Interface (APIs), this feature allows capturing of information from other systems in the organisation like the HRIS or the Accounting System.
+- Through Application Programming Interface (APIs), this feature allows capturing of information from other systems in the organisation like the HR document management or the Accounting System.